jpata/ai-course/markdown/module4_pt1_object_detection.md

 # --- Find class IDs for 'bird' in both models ---
 detr_bird_class_id = None
+# Iterate through the DETR model's class labels to find the ID for 'bird'
 for k, v in model_detr.config.id2label.items():
     if v == 'bird':
         detr_bird_class_id = k
         break

 yolo_bird_class_id = None
+# Iterate through the YOLO model's class names to find the ID for 'bird'
 for k, v in model_yolo.names.items():
     if v == 'bird':
         yolo_bird_class_id = k